jaewon-lee-b/lte/README.md

 SwinIR-LTE|75h (4 GPU)

 We use NVIDIA RTX 3090 24GB for training.

+## Fourier space

+The script [Eval-Fourier-Feature-Space](https://github.com/jaewon-lee-b/lte/blob/main/Eval-Fourier-Feature-Space.ipynb) is used to generate the paper plots.

 ## Acknowledgements
 This code is built on [LIIF](https://github.com/yinboc/liif) and [SwinIR](https://github.com/JingyunLiang/SwinIR).
 We thank the authors for sharing their codes.